Morris Michael Edelstein

-Morris Michael Edelstein (February 5, 1888 – June 4, 1941) was a Polish-born Congressional Representative and lawyer from the state of New York, serving from 1940 to 1941.
+Morris Michael Edelstein (February 5, 1888 – June 4, 1941) was a Polish-born congressional representative and lawyer from the state of New York, serving from 1940 to 1941.

 Biography

-Edelstein was born in Meseritz (Międzyrzec Podlaski), Poland.
+Edelstein was born in Meseritz (Międzyrzec Podlaski), Congress Poland (then a part of the Russian Empire).
 At three years of age immigrated to the United States with his parents, who settled in New York City.
 He attended public schools and Cooper Union College in New York.
 He graduated from the Brooklyn Law School of St. Lawrence University, in 1909, and was admitted to the bar in 1910 and practiced law in New York.

 Edelstein lived with his mother until the end of his life, having never married.
 His mother was 85 at the time of his death.

 Congress

 Edelstein was elected as a Democrat to the Seventy-sixth Congress to fill the vacancy caused by the death of William I. Sirovich.
 He was reelected to the Seventy-seventh Congress and served from February 6, 1940, until his death on June 4, 1941, in the cloakroom of the House of Representatives, Washington, D.C., after completing the delivery of a speech on the floor of the House.